nic-dgl103/Exercise-7---flexbox/README.md

 ### 3. Code the content blocks
 1. In VS Code, create two new files called index.html and style.css.
 Link your external stylesheet to your HTML file.
 2. Code each one of your chosen content blocks.
-Some CSS is availble for you to copy in the XD link (see below for instructions on how to view the CSS).
-The layouts must be coded from scratch using flexbox and must look just like the wireframes when finished. **Using Bootstrap is not allowed.** The content blocks should be centered on the page with negative horizontal space on either side.
+Some CSS is available for you to copy in the XD link (see below for instructions on how to view the CSS).
+The layouts must be coded from scratch using flexbox and must look just like the wireframes when finished.
+The content blocks should be centered on the page with negative horizontal space on either side.

 Depending on which content blocks you choose, your finished webpage could look like this for example:
 ![Image of sample webpage](images/example.png)